Alison dos Santos: 2019

-At just 19 years old, he participated in the 2019 Pan American Games, held in Lima, Peru, where he won the 400 m hurdles event, breaking the South American under-20 record with the time of 48.45.
-It was the fourth best time in the world at the moment, and with that, Dos Santos qualified for the 2020 Summer Olympics.
+At just 19 years old, he participated in the 2019 Pan American Games, held in Lima, Peru, where he won the 400 m hurdles event, breaking the South American under-20 record with a time of 48.45.
+It was the fourth best time in the world at that moment, and with that, dos Santos qualified for the 2020 Summer Olympics.
 He had already won gold in the same event, at the 2019 Summer Universiade, weeks before.

-In September 2019, Dos Santos went to the 2019 World Athletics Championships in Doha, Qatar, where he won the 400 m hurdles semifinal in 48.35, breaking his personal record again and going to the final with the second best overall time.
+In September 2019, dos Santos went to the 2019 World Athletics Championships in Doha, Qatar, where he won the 400 m hurdles semifinal in 48.35, breaking his personal record again and going to the final with the second best overall time.
 The last time a Brazilian had reached the final of this event in the Worlds was with Eronilde de Araújo, in 1999.
 In the final, he broke his personal record again, finishing in seventh place with a time of 48.28.
-He was just 0.25s from the bronze medalist.

 2021

-In April 2021, he broke his own Brazilian record again with a time of 48.15 in Des Moines, USA.
-On 9 May 2021, he broke the South American record that belonged since 2005 to Panama's athlete Bayano Kamani (47.84).
-Dos Santos obtained the 47.68 mark in the Mt.Sac stage of the Continental Athletics Tour in California (USA).
-On 28 May 2021, he again broke the South American record with a time of 47.57 in Doha, Qatar, participating in the Diamond League.
-This time placed Alison as third in the world ranking.
+In April 2021, he broke his own Brazilian record again with a time of 48.15 in Des Moines, Iowa, United States.
+On 9 May 2021, he broke the South American record that had belonged to Panama's Bayano Kamani (47.84) since 2005.
+Dos Santos obtained the 47.68 mark in the Mt.Sac stage of the Continental Athletics Tour in California.
+On 28 May 2021, he again broke the South American record with a time of 47.57 in Doha, participating in the 2021 Diamond League.
+This time placed him as third in the world ranking.
 He even topped the list in April.
 The time of 47.57 already placed him as 22nd best runner in the race of all time.
 On 1 July 2021, in the Oslo stage of the Diamond League, he again lowered his own South American record, with a time of 47.38.
-This time placed him, at the moment, as the 15th-best runner in the history of the race.
-He improved this record with 47.34, three days later, winning in Stockholm Diamond League stage.
+This time placed him as the 15th-best runner in the history of the race.
+He improved this record with 47.34, three days later, winning in Stockholm.